ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 What Sections Should an ATS Have?

-A professional ATS friendly resume template follows a specific section order that maximizes ATS scoring while staying readable for human reviewers.
+A professional ATS-friendly resume template follows a specific section order that maximizes ATS scoring while staying readable for human reviewers.
 Here is the optimal structure:

 Contact Information